BlazWilson/MSP-LAN-/README.md

 ![Screenshot 2024-05-21 164710](https://github.com/BlazWilson/MSP-LAN-/assets/170445236/4d653f49-2d7e-4621-aa77-e497ff563a9b)

 Step 2 : In this server I assigned another static IP address to the new server with the same subnet mask and default gateway.
+I changed the DNS 1 IP address due to the domain controller acts as the internal DNS server.
+So if windows2012r2-2 needs information it reaches out to Windows server 2012r2-1, if win2012r2-1 server doesn't have the information asked for, win2012r2-1 reaches out to the router/firewall who then asks 8.8.8.8 or google.com if they have the answer.
 After that I Synced the time using NTP (network time protocol).
 Installed IIS webserver on windows server and joined the server to the domain.

+---